Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Normal-superconductor-normal junction

 In the superconducting region ($x \in [-L/2,L/2]$), we assume that $\DeltaP(x) \equiv \DeltaP = \text{const.}$, while $\DeltaP(x) = 0$ otherwise.
-Moreover, we assume that $|\DeltaP(x)| < |v_F(x)|$ for all $x$ which makes $M(x)$ positive definite.
+Moreover, we assume that $|\DeltaP(x)| < |v_F(x)|$ for all $x$, which makes $M(x)$ positive definite.
 In this limit we can, for clarity, consider the Fermi velocities in the normal and superconducting sections as equal, i.e., $v_F(x) = v_F = \text{const}$.
 This can be done without loss of generality since the results turn out to only depend on the value of $v_F(x)$ in the superconducting region due to the lack of backscattering modes.

-By integrating the single-particle Schr\"odinger equation $\mathcal{H} \phi(x) = E\phi(x)$ corresponding to \cref{eq:HNSN} over small intervals near the interfaces at $x = \pm L/2$, one can derive the boundary conditions $A(x^+) \phi(x^+) = A(x^-) \phi(x^-)$ where $A(x) = \sqrt{M(x)}$ and the superscript $\pm$ denotes the position infinitesimally far to the right or left of the discontinuity, respectively.
+The problem has now been cast in the form of a Bogoliubov-{de Gennes} Hamiltonian, with which we can find the energy eigenstates for a spatially inhomogeneous superconducting system \cite{vanostaaySpintriplet2011a}.
+By integrating the single-particle Schr\"odinger equation $\mathcal{H} \phi(x) = E\phi(x)$ corresponding to \cref{eq:HNSN} over small intervals near the interfaces at $x = \pm L/2$, one can derive the boundary conditions $A(x^+) \phi(x^+) = A(x^-) \phi(x^-)$ where $A(x) = \sqrt{M(x)}$ and the superscripts $+$ and $-$ denote the position infinitesimally far to the right and left of the discontinuity, respectively.
 As $A(x)$ is discontinuous near these points, $\phi(x)$ is discontinuous at the interfaces as well.
 We solve the single-particle Schr\"odinger equation in each region and use the boundary condition to connect the solutions.
 This allows us to derive the transfer matrix $T_\text{SN}$ relating the scattering states on both sides of a given interface, e.g., $\phi(L/2^-) = T_\text{SN} \phi(L/2^+)$, as well as the transfer matrix across the superconducting region, $\phi(-L/2^+) = T_\text{SS} \phi(L/2^-)$.
 Taking into account the boundary conditions, we find the total transfer matrix for the full system $\phi(-L/2^-) = T_\text{NSN} \phi(L/2^+)$ for a scattering state with energy $E$ to be

 where $t_{hp}$ is the amplitude of a particle being transmitted as a hole, and we have defined the parameters